Zard-C/EndianSwapUtility/README.md

 ## Restrictions

-- Only supports structs with POD types.
+[ x ] structs with POD types and no padding
-- Only supports structs with no padding.
+[ x ] c-style structs with POD types and no padding arrays [ x ] fundamental types
-- Only supports structs with no bitfields.
+[ x ] c-style fundamental array

 ## Usage